gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she whispered loudly.

-"Organic sustenance is not stored at this site," Patience said before Maddy could repeat her sister's request.
+"Organic sustenance is not stored at this site," Patient said before Maddy could repeat her sister's request.
 "That would be inefficient.
 They will not reward inefficiency."